iotaledger/iota-wiki/internal/participate/contribute-to-wiki/reference/structure/overview.md

 >
 > In Diátaxis, each of these modes (or types) answers to a different user need, fulfils a different purpose and requires a different approach to its creation.

-The documentation should be split in the following folders: Getting Started, How Tos, Tutorials, Concepts, and Reference, and the following files: Welcome, Troubleshooting and Contribute.
+The documentation should be split in the following folders: Getting Started, How Tos, Tutorials, Explanations, and Reference and the following files: Welcome, Troubleshooting, and Contribute.
 You do not have to use all of these sections.

 ## Welcome